Radiation reaction effects on particle dynamics in intense counterpropagating laser pulses: Results

 To estimate $\kappa$, we numerically integrate Eq.~(\ref{eq:dgdt}) for starting positions $0<x_0<12.5$, matching the initial positions of electrons tracked within our PIC simulations.
 At each timestep, we update the positions using $dx/dt = p_x/\gamma = (1-\gamma)/\gamma$ and evaluate $a_1g_1$ and $a_2g_2$.
 We adopt the initial condition $\gamma_{ 0}=1+10^{-11}$ to avoid the singularity at $\gamma=1$.
 The value of $\gamma$ at the end of the first stage, estimated as the time when $a_1g_1=a_2g_2$, is then used to evaluate $p_0$ and, via Eq.~(\ref{eq:p0}), $\kappa$.
 Figure \ref{fig:SPM}(c) shows how Eq.~(\ref{eq:a1g1}), using $\kappa$ obtained in this way, compares to $a_1g_1(t_\text{stop})$ as extracted from the PIC results.
 The simulated results broadly follow the analytically-predicted trend.
 One interesting feature that arises is the stratification of the PIC results; rather than increasing steadily, the actual $a_1g_1(t_{\text{stop}})$ increases in intermittent jumps.
 This may be a result of the periodic interference between the two pulses, and suggests a limitation of the assumptions made in this analysis.
 However, this behavior is not essential for the underlying process of interest.

 If $p_0$ is high enough, then Eqs.~(\ref{eq:a1g1}) and (\ref{eq:p0}) may predict a value for $a_1g_1(t_{\text{stop}})$ that is greater than $a_1$.
 Because $0\leq g_1 \leq 1$, a particle meeting this condition would not stop at all.
-From numerical tests, this occurs for very short pulses (FWHM $\lesssim7$ fs), small $a_1$ ($\lesssim 40$), large $R_a$ ($\gg 1$), or thicker plasmas (on the order of tens to hundreds of microns).
+From numerical tests, this occurs for very short pulses (FWHM $\lesssim7$ fs), small $a_1$ ($\lesssim 40$), large pulse $a_0$ ratios $R_a$ ($\gg 1$), or thicker plasmas (on the order of tens to hundreds of microns).
+Each of these constraints can be understood as follows.
+First, if the pulse duration is too low, a particle is accelerated more rapidly by the steep gradients, quickly reaching a momentum from which it cannot be stopped.
+Second, if $a_1$ is too low, then the assumption of highly relativistic motion no longer applies and our analysis of the stopping process is invalid.
+Third, if $R_a$ is too great, then pulse 2 remains the dominant pulse throughout, preventing the deceleration.
+Last, with a thick plasma, the particles towards the edges have longer to accelerate, again enabling them to reach values of $p_0$ that prevent stopping.
 Most of these restrictions do not pose a problem: the first is unrealistic to achieve in the near future, the second is undesirable for studies of radiation reaction, and the third necessitates impractically high laser power when paired with sufficiently high $a_1$.
 However, the need for thin plasmas is a practical concern for laboratory experiments (though it can be offset by using longer pulses---for pulses with FWHM $\approx30$ fs, $a_1=100$, and $R_a=5$, stopping is predicted for thicknesses close to 100 \textmu m).
 In the subsequent analysis, we assume that all particles do stop.